-We saw strong demand for vehicle rentals for full year 2022, and our revenues increased totaling approximately \$12.0 billion, a 29% increase compared to 2021, despite the impact of the Omicron variant of COVID-19 in late 2021 and early 2022, and the uncertainty it caused.
-For 2022, net income was approximately \$2.8 billion and Adjusted EBITDA (as defined and reconciled in the "Compensation Discussion & Analysis" section below (the "CD&A")) was approximately \$4.1 billion, which was the highest annual Adjusted EBITDA in our Company's history.
-In 2022, we also returned capital to our shareholders through the repurchase of \$3.3 billion of the Company's common stock, par value \$0.01 per share (the "Common Stock"), resulting in the repurchase of 16.7 million shares.
-Our closing stock price on December 31, 2022 of \$163.93 reflected a reduction compared to our closing stock price on December 31, 2021; however, our three-year cumulative total shareholder return was 408%.
+We saw strong demand for vehicle rentals for full year 2023, and our revenues increased totaling approximately \$12.0 billion, the best full year revenue in our history.
+For 2023, net income was approximately \$1.6 billion and Adjusted EBITDA (as defined and reconciled in the "Compensation Discussion & Analysis" section below (the "CD&A")) was approximately \$2.5 billion, both second highest full year records for the Company.
+In 2023, we also returned capital to our shareholders through the repurchase of \$889 million of the Company's common stock, par value \$0.01 per share (the "Common Stock"), resulting in the repurchase of 4.3 million shares.
+Our closing stock price on December 29, 2023 of \$177.26 reflected an increase compared to our closing stock price on December 31, 2022.